ukncsc/zero-trust-architecture/2-Know-your-User-Service-and-Device-identities.md

 ### Device Identity

 Each device that your organisation owns should be uniquely identifiable in a single device directory.
-This is usually achieved using a PKI, which cryptographically binds a keypair to an identity.
 This enables efficient asset management and provides clear visibility of the devices which access your services and data.

 The zero trust policies you define will use compliance and health claims from a device to make decisions about which data it can access and the actions it can perform.
 A strong identity is required to ensure these claims can be validated.